Running Marketing Campaigns

 Traditionally, campaigns can be defined as a series of operations designed to bring about a particular result.

-One of the things that is unique about campaigns is that it is one of the only features that are in all three phases of our platform – lead generation, marketing, and customer conversion.
+One of the things that is unique about campaigns is that it is one of the only features in all three phases of our platform – lead generation, marketing, and customer conversion.
 It also allows you the ability to unite all three aspects of it.

 So, ultimately, how do you show that tangible return on investment?
-How do you really understand what’s working?
+How do you understand what’s working?

 Why Should You Run Marketing Campaigns?